* Syrian army extends fight for Aleppo

 By Erika Solomon

-ALEPPO, Syria, July 31 (Reuters) - Syrian combat aircraft and artillery pounded two areas of Aleppo on Tuesday as the army battled for control of the country’s biggest city, but rebel fighters said troops loyal to President Bashar al-Assad had been forced to retreat.
+ALEPPO, Syria, Aug 1 (Reuters) - Syrian combat aircraft and artillery pounded Aleppo late into the night as the army battled for control of the country’s biggest city, where rebel fighters said troops loyal to President Bashar al-Assad had been forced to retreat.

-The battle for Aleppo has become a crucial test for both sides in the 16-month-old rebellion.
+The battle for Aleppo, Syria’s largest city, has become a crucial test for both sides in the 16-month-old rebellion.
 Neither Assad’s forces nor the rag-tag rebels can afford to lose if they hope to prevail in the wider struggle for Syria.

-Heavy gunfire echoed round the Salaheddine district in the southwest of the city, scene of some of the worst clashes, with shells raining in for most of the day.
+Heavy gunfire echoed around the Salaheddine district in the southwest of the city, scene of some of the worst clashes, with shells raining in for most of the day.

-Reuters journalists have established that neither the Syrian army nor rebel fighters are in full control of the quarter, which the government said it had taken at the weekend.
+Reuters journalists have established that neither the Syrian army nor rebel fighters are in full control of the quarter, which the government said it had taken on Sunday.

-Salaheddine resembled what one journalist called a “ghost town”, its shops shuttered, with no sign of life in its apartment buildings and its streets mostly devoid of traffic.
+Salaheddine resembled what one journalist called a “ghost town”, its shops shuttered, with no sign of life.

 A rebel commander in Aleppo said his fighters’ aim was to push towards the city centre, district by district, a goal he believed they could achieve “within days, not weeks”.